Commands

 # Full cleanup in one command

-jackin prune all
+jackin prune system

 # Non-interactive full cleanup (for scripts)

-jackin prune all --yes
+jackin prune system --yes

 • Operator config~/.config/jackin/config.toml and saved workspaces are never modified by prune.